North Germanic peoples: Later history

 While Vikings were raiding the rest of Europe, their own Scandinavian homeland was undergoing increasing centralization.
 This is evidenced by the number of larger settlements being built.
 Some of these settlements became seats for royal mints and bishoprics.

 By the mid-11th century, the North Germanic tribes had been converted from paganism to Christianity and were under the rule of centralized states.
 These states were the kingdoms of Norway, Sweden and Denmark.
 The Scandinavian settlements in Greenland disappeared in the 15th century.

+Legacy

 Modern groups descended from the North Germanic peoples are the Danes, Faroese people, Icelanders, Norwegians and Swedes.
-These groups are often referred to as Scandinavians.
-Although North Germanic, Icelanders and the Faroese, and even the Danes, are sometimes not included as Scandinavians.
+These groups are often referred to as Scandinavians, although Icelanders and the Faroese, and even the Danes, are sometimes not included as Scandinavians.
 North Germanic peoples are sometimes called Nordic peoples by historians.
 Along with the Germans, the English and the Dutch, they constitute one of the main branches of the Germanic peoples.

-The Nordic countries, especially Iceland, are along with the nations of East Asia considered some of the most ethnically homogenous countries in the world.

-In the Late Middle Ages, the countries most associated with North Germanic cultures were briefly united under the Kalmar Union.
 With the rise of romantic nationalism in the 19th century, many prominent figures throughout Scandinavia became adherents of Scandinavism, which called for the unification of all North Germanic lands.
 Both during the First Schleswig War and the Second Schleswig War between Denmark and Germany in the 19th century, large numbers of Swedes fought for Denmark to counter a perceived German threat against the North Germanic peoples.
 In Norway, many prominent public figures favoured pan-Germanism from the mid-19th century, seeking to create a pan-Germanic state in unity with other "Germanic tribes".
-Pan-Germanism lost currency in Norway in 1943, when the Axis Powers were being pushed back on Eastern Front in the midst of World War II.
+Pan-Germanism lost currency in Norway in 1943, when the Axis powers were being pushed back on Eastern Front in the midst of World War II.